Which $L_p$ norm is the fairest? Approximations for fair facility location across all "$p$": Algorithm BranchAndLinearize for Tree Metric

-\begin{proof} Any vertex $v$ in a tree induces two subtrees $T_1, T_2$ on either side that only intersect at $v$ and $T_1 \cup T_2 = T$.
-It is sufficient to prove that the assignments $\Pi_1, \ldots, \Pi_l$ form a strong refinement when restricted to each of the two subtrees induced by $v$.
-By generalizing this argument, it is sufficient to show that these assignments form a strong refinement on each of the paths that decompose $G'_{l}$, and for each component of $T \setminus T_{G'_k}$.
+\begin{proof} Any vertex $v$ in a tree induces two subtrees $T_1, T_2$ on either side that only intersect at $v$ and satisfy $T_1 \cup T_2 = T$.
+It is sufficient to prove that the assignments $\Pi_1, \ldots, \Pi_l$ satisfy the assignment condition when restricted to each of the two subtrees induced by $v$.
+By generalizing this argument, it is sufficient to show that these assignments satisfy the assignment condition on each of the paths that decompose $F'_{1}$, and for each component of $T \setminus T_{F'_1}$.

-We prove this using induction on level $l$.
+We prove this using induction on $l$, the number of facility sets.
 For $l = 1$, the claim is trivially true.
-Suppose $l > 1$, and that the result is true for all levels $k \le l - 1$ on all trees.
+Suppose $l > 1$, and that the result is true for all $k \le l - 1$ on all trees.

-If $p$ is one of the paths that decompose $T_{G'_l}$, the assignments on $p$ are defined in line \ref{step: tree-assignments-on-path} in the algorithm, using \textsc{ExpandIntervals}.
-By the corresponding guarantee on the line metric (Theorem \ref{thm: partition-refinement-line-metric-finite-set}), $\Pi_1, \ldots, \Pi_l$ form a strong refinement when restricted to $p$.
+If $p$ is one of the paths that decompose $T_{F_1'}$, the assignments on $p$ are defined in line \ref{step: tree-assignments-on-path} in the algorithm, using \textsc{ExpandIntervals}.
+By the corresponding guarantee on the line metric (Theorem \ref{thm: reassignment-problem}), $\Pi_1, \ldots, \Pi_l$ form an $O(l)$-reassignment when restricted to $p$.

-Fix a component $C$ of $T \setminus T_{G'_l}$, connected to $T_{G'_l}$ at $f$.
-Let $s$ be the level chosen in line \ref{step: tree-choose-threshold}.
-Note that $s$ exists because $V(C) \cap G'_l = \emptyset$ since $C$ is a subtree of $T \setminus T_{G'_l}$.
-Assignments $\Pi_s, \ldots, \Pi_t$ are defined on $C$ in line \ref{step: tree-assign-all-in-component-to-same-facility}, and assignments $\Pi_1, \ldots, \Pi_{s - 1}$ are defined on $C \cup \{f\}$ recursively in line \ref{step: tree-recursive-assignments}.
+Fix a component $C$ of $T \setminus T_{F_1'}$, connected to $T_{F_1'}$ at $f$.
+Let $t$ be the level chosen in line \ref{step: tree-choose-threshold}.
+Note that $t$ exists because $V(C) \cap F_1' = \emptyset$ since $C$ is a subtree of $T \setminus T_{F_1'}$.
+Assignments $\Pi_1, \ldots, \Pi_t$ are defined on $C$ in line \ref{step: tree-assign-all-in-component-to-same-facility}, and assignments $\Pi_{t + 1}, \ldots, \Pi_{l}$ are defined on $C \cup \{f\}$ recursively in line \ref{step: tree-recursive-assignments}.